fusioncharts/dev_centre_docs/fusiontime/getting-started/create-your-first-chart-in-fusiontime.md

     * Time according to the format
     * Total Sales amount

 We are all set with our data to create the chart.

+> By default, FusionTime applies the average function to aggregate the data and display on the chart.
+You can change the aggregate function from `average` to any other numeric calculation.
+To know more click [here]({% site.baseurl %}/fusiontime/getting-started/change-default-aggregation).

 Now, let's create the `.html` file to render the above chart.

 ### Create `index` file